Quantifying the Impact of Structured Output Format on Large Language Models through Causal Inference: ELLC benchmark on complex tasks

 \section{ELLC benchmark on complex tasks}

-We extended the LLC dataset to develop the Extended Last Letter Concatenation (or ELLC) dataset, which introduces additional complexity in both symbolic and linguistic reasoning.
+We extended the LLC dataset to develop the Extended Last Letter Concatenation (or ELLC) dataset, which introduces additional complexity in both symbolic and linguistic reasoning via an evolutionary strategy \citep{li-etal-2024-towards-verifiable}.
 Symbolic reasoning is enhanced by increasing the number of words and requiring extraction from more challenging positions, such as middle letters.
 Linguistic reasoning adds a further step: forming common English words from the concatenated letters, thus assessing linguistic capabilities.

 The basic task consists of four words, requiring the model to extract the last letter from each word and determine the correct sequence of the extracted letters to form a valid English word.
 This task can be extended along both reasoning dimensions: symbolic transformation and linguistic reasoning.